Altaroc

 The Clawback Adjustment Mechanism

 To prevent situations in which GPs receive undue compensation in the event of poor final performance, a clawback clause may be included.
-This clause requires managers to repay all or part of the carried interest received if the fund’s final results do not meet expectations.
+This clause requires managers to repay all or part of carried interest if the fund’s final results do not meet expectations.

 Taxation of Carried Interest